rschristopher/ischristtrue.com/src/ancient-views/justification.md

     Likewise also was not Rahab the harlot justified by works, when she had received the messengers, and had sent them out another way?
     For as the body without the spirit is dead, so faith without works is dead also.

 Faith is to works as the the body is to spirit.
-You obviously need both.
-If you put faith in Christ then your works will speak to this fact.
+If you put faith in Christ then your works will demonstrate this.
 Trying to remove one or the other blatantly and obviously contradicts scripture.
 Martin Luther is clearly wrong.
 Sola fide is clearly false.
 And justification by works is clearly wrong.
 This isn't complicated.

 Modern reformed protestants will explain that this isn't what they mean by *sola fide*, but this is what Martin Luther meant and what the reformers meant.
-If you mean something similar to the orthodox view, you don't need a Latin slogan, you can just read the scripture and understand justification exactly as it has been understood for thousands of years.
+If you mean something similar to the orthodox view (such as the nuanced *sola gratia, sola fide*), then you don't need a Latin slogan, you can just read the scriptures and understand justification exactly as it has been understood for thousands of years.

 In practical terms, even in the most dogmatic five-point Calvinist view, if you don't see fruitful works in your Christian life, then your faith is dead.
 You are most likely not regenerated, and ought to feel no assurance that you are among the elect.
 In fact, the lack of good fruits points to your reprobation, the unelect.

+If you're a Lutheran then you ought to avoid the *cheap grace* that Dietrich Bonhoeffer warned against.

-Further you cannot force good fruits
+You cannot force good fruits.
 You can only pray for saving grace and faith sufficient to your salvation, which will be seen through the fruit of your works.
 Remember that God's grace is always sufficient.